jupyterhub/jupyterhub/docs/source/reference/config-user-env.md

 depending on what Spawner you are using.

-The first category is a **shared system (multi-user host)** where each user has a JupyterHub account and a home directory as well as being a real system user.
-In this example, shared configuration and installation must be in a 'system-wide' location, such as `/etc/` or `/usr/local` or a custom prefix such as `/opt/conda`.
+The first category is a **shared system (multi-user host)** where each user has a JupyterHub account, a home directory as well as being a real system user.
+In this example, shared configuration and installation must be in a **system-wide** location, such as `/etc/` or `/usr/local` or a custom prefix such as `/opt/conda`.

-When JupyterHub uses **container-based** Spawners (e.g. KubeSpawner or DockerSpawner), the 'system-wide' environment is really the container image which you are using for users.
+When JupyterHub uses **container-based** Spawners (e.g. KubeSpawner or DockerSpawner), the 'system-wide' environment is the container image which is used for users.

 In both cases, you want to _avoid putting configuration in user home directories_ because users can change those configuration settings.
-Also, home directories typically persist once they are created, so they are difficult for admins to update later.
+Also, home directories typically persist once they are created, thereby making it difficult for admins to update later.

 ## Named servers

-By default, in a JupyterHub deployment each user has exactly one server.
+By default, in a JupyterHub deployment, each user has only one server.

 JupyterHub can, however, have multiple servers per user.
-This is most useful in deployments where users can configure the environment in which their server will start (e.g. resource requests on an HPC cluster), so that a given user can have multiple configurations running at the same time, without having to stop and restart their one server.
+This is mostly useful in deployments where users can configure the environment in which their server will start (e.g. resource requests on an HPC cluster), so that a given user can have multiple configurations running at the same time, without having to stop and restart their own server.

-To allow named servers:
+To allow named servers, use the following command:

 ```python
 c.JupyterHub.allow_named_servers = True